 » Course goals and objectives.
 What factual material, characteristics, qualities, abilities, or competencies do you expect the student to have mastered at the end of the course?

-» Mason Core fulfilled by this course (if applicable).
+» Mason Core requirements fulfilled by this course (if applicable).

 » Grading standards, weight, and criteria for each graded component to be included in the final grade.
 This may include points for class participation.
 See detailed information for grading tips and policies.